ducviettiendoan/db-cache-sync/README.md

     **NOTE**: To run the entire project (including sa, sb, and jenkins) minikube containers always have to run

 2. **Set up minikube:**
     - Once minikube and Docker are installed, start the minikube container with `minikube start --memory 4096 --cpus 2`.
-You can change the amount of resources but 4Gb memory and 2 CPUs core are the least requirement.
+You can change the number of resources, but 4Gb memory and 2 CPU cores are the least required.
     - Tunnel: Open a new terminal and type `minikube tunnel`.
-This helps expose the external IP for created service in k8s to set hostname to `localhost` as well as exposing the port of the service.
+This helps expose the external IP for the created service in k8s to set the hostname to `localhost` and expose the service's port.
     - Monitoring cluster pods: If you are using Vscode, install kubernetes extension.
 Once installed, open the extension and under "Cluster" create a new cluster.
 If minikube is installed, there should be an option to create new Cluster with "Minikube local cluster".
 Restart and reopen Vscode then you should see minikube dropdown in the "Cluster" section.